-When my friend Brian showed us this spiral herb garden, my husband and I were smitten.
+When my friend Brian showed us this spiral herb garden, Dave and I were smitten.
 Our yard has been chock full of bricks since we moved in for whatever reason.
 Really, you can’t dig out there without finding at least a few bricks, and we’d been stockpiling them in an area that we dubbed “the garden center.”
 This was a perfect project to use up some of the bricks, and we loved the results so much that I headed back to the store for more straw after we finished so that we could build a second one!

-How to Build an Herb Spiral
+How to Build a Spiral Herb Garden

 We basically followed the directions from the Nature Learning Center, but we decided to use some rocks from another yard stockpile at the bottom of our spiral to give it better drainage and help us use a little bit less hay.
 Here’s how it went down: